 Time to get saving

-It's a good idea to set up a savings account specifically for your holiday fund with an automatic payment into it every pay.
+It's often a good idea to set up a savings account specifically for your holiday fund with an automatic payment into it every pay to help you save.
 Whenever you have any extra cash you can transfer it into your holiday account as well.

 What about borrowing to pay for your holiday?